ping/odmpy/README.md

 # odmpy

-A simple console manager for OverDrive/Libby audiobook loans.
-Originally a python port of [overdrive](https://github.com/chbrown/overdrive), it now supports additional features such as adding of metadata such as chapters, merging of files, and downloading via [Libby](https://help.libbyapp.com/en-us/6103.htm).
+A simple console manager for OverDrive/Libby loans.
+Originally a python port of [overdrive](https://github.com/chbrown/overdrive), it now supports additional features for audiobooks such as adding of metadata such as chapters, merging of files, and downloading of various loans types such as eBooks and magazines via [Libby](https://help.libbyapp.com/en-us/6103.htm).

 Requires Python >= 3.7.